coq/coq/dev/doc/INSTALL.make.md

 a large amount of RAM (>= 10GiB) in some particular files.

-We recommend disabling native compilation (`-native-compiler no`) with flambda unless you use OCaml >= 4.07.0.
+We recommend disabling native compilation (`-native-compiler no`) with flambda if you use OCaml < 4.07.0.

 c.f. https://caml.inria.fr/mantis/view.php?id=7630